rawjeev/guild-assistant/README.md

 1. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 2. Open this project folder in VS Code.
-3. Run **"Reopen in Container"** when prompted.
+3. Run `Dev Containers: Reopen in Container`.

 VS Code will automatically:
 - Pull and use the `ai-thin-crust` image (prebuilt dev base)
 - Mount your project code at `/workspace`
 - Use a persistent Docker volume for installed Python packages
-- Run `pip install -r requirements.txt` to install project-specific dependencies
+- Run `pip install --upgrade -r requirements.txt` to install project-specific dependencies

 You can also use `just` commands inside VS Code’s terminal, such as: